The festive season is here, we are going glamping

 Entumoto safari camp

-The private tented safari camp is name refers to meeting point in the Maa language.
-The name is inspired by the location of the camp where the plains meet the hills and where valleys come together.
+The private tented safari camp is title refers to meeting point in the Maa language.
+The title is inspired by the location of the camp where the plains meet the hills and where valleys come together.

 Located in the hills of the Rift valley, Entumoto offers its guests breath taking views and sunsets over the Mara plains.